 It was the traditions that prohibited healing on the Sabbath; not the Law of Moses.

-The religious rulers responded with anger to the Sabbath healing miracles because their authority was threatened.
+The religious rulers responded with anger because Jesus heals on the Sabbath.
+Their authority was threatened.

 Yet He was not accepted by the leaders in Israel because His teaching demanded the sacrifice of self.
 As Jesus said to them in John 5:44, they “receive glory from one another and … (do) not seek the glory that is from the one and only God”.
 They would have accepted Christ if He appealed to their desire for self-exaltation and flattered their pride by approving their cherished opinions and traditions.